How to Create Your Career Plan in 4 Easy Steps

 • Join Slack, Facebook, and other groups that pertain to your career objectives.
 Follow conversations and gain insight into what the day-to-day looks like.

-• Attend MeetUps and other career-oriented networking events.
+• Attend meetups and other career-oriented networking events.
 These are great places to meet people who do what you want to do and to ask them questions.

 4. Set Career Goals and Stick to Them